h2oai/h2ogpt/docs/README_LINUX.md

   ```
   On some systems, `pip` still refers back to the system one, then one can use `python -m pip` or `pip3` instead of `pip` or try `python3` instead of `python`.

-* For GPU: Install CUDA ToolKit with ability to compile using nvcc for some packages like llama-cpp-python, AutoGPTQ, exllama, and flash attention:
+* For GPU: Install CUDA ToolKit with ability to compile using nvcc for some packages like llama-cpp-python, AutoGPTQ, exllama, flash attention, TTS:
   ```bash
   conda install cudatoolkit-dev -c conda-forge -y export CUDA_HOME=$CONDA_PREFIX